A Merge/Split Algorithm for Multitarget Tracking Using Generalized Labeled Multi-Bernoulli Filters: Abstract

 \section{Abstract}

-A class of Labeled Random Finite Set filters known as the delta-Generalized Labeled Multi-Bernoulli (dGLMB) filter represents the filtering density as a set of weighted hypotheses, with each hypothesis consisting of a set of labeled tracks, which are in turn pairs of a track label and a track density.
-Upon update with a batch of measurements, each hypothesis gives rise to many child hypotheses, and therefore for any practical application, truncation has to be performed and compute budget has to be utilized efficiently.
-We have adopted a factored filtering density through the use of a novel Merge/Split algorithm: When some factors become coupled through new measurements that gate with them, they are merged into one factor by forming ``product hypotheses.''
-The merged factor can subsequently be split into two factors, one gating with the measurements while the other not, if the ``joint probability reconstruction error'' is within a given tolerance and therefore independence between the two factors can be considered to hold true.
-A key to the algorithm is the exploitation of ``diminishing influence'' of old measurements on the current state, so that a kinematic density is indexed by a sequence of most recently incorporated measurement IDs.
-With such indexing, the problem is discretized, and factorization of the dGLMB density is carried out through marginalization that ``combines terms'' to have a reduction in the total number of hypotheses.
-Factors that have become ``empty'' are deleted.
-Thus, the Merge/Split algorithm adaptively creates and maintains significant factors within a compute budget.
+The class of Labeled Random Finite Set filters known as the delta-Generalized Labeled Multi-Bernoulli (dGLMB) filter represents the filtering density as a set of weighted hypotheses, with each hypothesis consisting of a set of labeled tracks, which are in turn pairs of a track label and a track kinematic density.
+Upon update with a batch of measurements, each hypothesis gives rise to many child hypotheses, and therefore truncation has to be performed for any practical application.
+Finite compute budget can lead to degeneracy that drops tracks.
+To mitigate, we adopt a factored filtering density through the use of a novel Merge/Split algorithm.
+Merging has long been established in the literature; our splitting algorithm is enabled by an efficient and effective marginalization scheme, through indexing a kinematic density by the measurement IDs (in a moving window) that have been used in its update.
+This allows us to determine when independence can be considered to hold approximately for a given tolerance, so that the ``resolution'' of tracking is adaptively chosen, from a single factor (dGLMB), to all-singleton factors (Labeled Multi-Bernoulli, LMB), and anywhere in between.